SuperHero2010/Chart/README.md

 # Chart
-You should put the folder chart in "mods" folder
+You should put the chart folder in "mods" folder, not "assets" folder